What it is

 Why it matters

-Most friendly relationships plateau at pleasant, and the plateau is mistaken for the ceiling.
-It isn't.
-It's just the point where both people stopped revealing anything, usually because revealing feels risky with someone you'll see again.
+Most friendly relationships plateau at pleasant, and the plateau gets mistaken for the ceiling.
+It isn't the ceiling.
+It's just the point where both people quietly stopped revealing anything, usually because revealing feels risky with someone you'll have to see again next week.
 That risk is precisely the point.
-You can be effortlessly open with an airplane seatmate because they can't hurt you, which proves the openness is in you; the work is offering it to people who can hurt you, because that offer is what trust is made of.
-Guardedness feels safe, but to the other person it reads as distance, and distance gets reciprocated.
+You can be effortlessly open with an airplane seatmate because they can't hurt you and you'll never see them again, which proves the openness already lives in you; the actual work is offering it to people who can hurt you, because that offer is the raw material trust is made from.

 What to practice